 Cleaning up school buses in Texas

-We're leading a campaign to clean up polluting buses so kids can breathe easier
+EDF has led the charge to clean up polluting buses so kids can breathe easier

 Most of Texas’ 35,000 school buses run on diesel fuel and emit tons of unhealthy pollution that gets trapped inside the bus, where children breathe it in.